ZGG2016/hadoop-website/General/Cluster Setup.md

 ## 3、Installation

-<font color="grey">Installing a Hadoop cluster typically involves unpacking the software on all the machines in the cluster or installing it via a packaging system as appropriate for your operating system.
-It is important to divide up the hardware into functions.</font>
+> Installing a Hadoop cluster typically involves unpacking the software on all the machines in the cluster or installing it via a packaging system as appropriate for your operating system.
+It is important to divide up the hardware into functions.

-<font color="grey">Typically one machine in the cluster is designated as the NameNode and another machine as the ResourceManager, exclusively.
+> Typically one machine in the cluster is designated as the NameNode and another machine as the ResourceManager, exclusively.
 These are the masters.
-Other services (such as Web App Proxy Server and MapReduce Job History server) are usually run either on dedicated hardware or on shared infrastructure, depending upon the load.</font>
+Other services (such as Web App Proxy Server and MapReduce Job History server) are usually run either on dedicated hardware or on shared infrastructure, depending upon the load.

-<font color="grey">The rest of the machines in the cluster act as both DataNode and NodeManager.
-These are the workers.</font>
+> The rest of the machines in the cluster act as both DataNode and NodeManager.
+These are the workers.

 将硬件划分为不同的功能是很重要的。